the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.
     + sort (optional,string) ...
 The sort order to use when displaying records.
 Conforms to [lucene's query syntax][1].
     + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
     + limit (optional, string) ...
 The number of records to return.
 Used for pagination.
+A maximum of 100 search results are returned, anything higher is silently ignored.
     + versions (optional, boolean) ...
 Whether or not to display the full version history for each record (including any unpublished drafts).
 Defaults to "false".
     + sources (optional, boolean) ...
 If this is set to true, combine all search results according to their "unified" grouping.
 Defaults to "false".